-TH.200 Introduction to Christian Ethics, or TH.206 Biomedical Ethics, or TH.208 Environmental Ethics, or TH.296 Moral Issues
+TH.200 Introduction to Christian Ethics, or TH.206 Biomedical Ethics,

 MATS-IS The MATS Integrative Seminar

 In order to fulfill the degree requirement of 102 credits, students select a minimum of forty-eight credits from any of the course offerings.
 Note that MATS elective work can include no more than six credits from Church's Ministry department offerings.
 Cross-department courses (i.e., TH/CM, Bi/CM) are excluded from this restriction.